A professional removing black mould.

 • What products do you use?

 Be sure to find out if they’re specialised, as they have the necessary training and expertise to remove the fungi from your home or workplace.
-It also guarantees that they are trained in removing and identifying any health risks.
+It also guarantees they are trained to remove and identify any health risks.

 Getting ready to hire a mould removal service

-Need to clear your building of mould?
+Do you need to clear your building of mould?
 Let’s get started!
-Here are the things you’ll need to prepare for your listing.
-Explain your task, post your listing, review your offers, and select the right person, and they’ll get your building safe!
+Here are the things you’ll need to prepare for your listing: Explain your task, post your listing, review your offers, and select the right mould removal service.
+They’ll get your building safe!

 Here are some things to include in your listing: